Macweese/textSearch/README.md

 # Text Searcher
-Simple tool written in java used to search a text for a specific keyword.
+Simple tool written in java used to search a text for a specific keyword or phrase.

 ## Functions
 - Search text for keyword/phrase (...search tool duh)